 Why Clothes Matter

 When it comes to smaller shows, the best strategy is to stick to conservative and traditional.
 Your clothes should look neat and well pressed.
-It is respectful to the judge and show's organizers to take care with the horse and rider.
+It is respectful to the judge and show's organizers to take care of the horse and rider.
 Everything should be spotless and your boots well polished and clean.

 Chances are you do not have to go out and buy all new clothing or tack.
 You may be able to find used items, or even borrow a few things until you decide what you need and want.
 Also, keep in mind that unless you want to draw attention to your hands (and you probably do not) your gloves should match your sleeves as much as possible.